Reverse-Labs-Gang/CarpetRecRoomAutoPuller/README.md

 # CarpetRecRoomAutoPuller
-Me and All The People In Reverse Labs did Crack His "Private" Python Script He Tried Selling, Enjoy!!!!
+# Me and All The People In Reverse Labs did Crack His "Private" Python Script He Tried Selling for 500+ EURO, Enjoy!!!!